Jabberwockey/homepage-skriptorium/content/en/authors/otto/_index.md

   url: "http://www.aldradacher-skriptorium.de"

 # Short bio (displayed in user profile at end of posts)
-bio: Right Hand and Sales
+bio: Illustrator and front desk

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.